 xcopy /E C:\ProgramData\unifi-video\videos\* “D:\UFV Backup\”

 Linux offers NFS and iSCSI out of the box.
-Here are a couple guides that will help get you started:
+Here are a couple guides to get started:

-- Adding iSCSI: UniFi Video - How to Add a Network volume to the NVR appliance?
+- Adding iSCSI: UniFi Video - Adding a Network Volume to the NVR Appliance

-- Adding USB: UniFi Video - How to add an External Hard Drive to the NVR Appliance
+- Adding USB: UniFi Video - Adding an External Hard Drive to the NVR Appliance

-NOTE: If you're doing this on the airVision-C or UVC-NVR, then you’ll need to follow step #13 from the first article or step #12 from the second article.
+NOTE: If using the airVision-C or UVC-NVR, following step #13 from the first article or step #12 from the second article will be necessary.

 /path/to/your/partition /backup/mount/path auto defaults,nodiratime,noatime,errors=continue 0 2

 Linux has a utility for copying files called rsync.
 This is what that would look like:

 rsync -rltzhu --progress --delete /source/recording/path /destination/backup/path